Are you struggling with indoor grow room design & setup?

 2' x 4' grow tent setup and design

-This is the smallest, most simple grow room example we will show you.
-The 2' x 4' grow tent design will allow you to grow 2-4 full sized plants, or you can substitute with smaller pots to grow more small-medium sized plants.
+This is the smallest, most simple growing room example we will show you.
+The 2' x 4' grow tent design will allow you to grow 2-4 full sized plants, or you can substitute with smaller pots to grow more small-medium-sized plants.